 Anne caused my heart to skip a beat when she asked, “Yeah if you aren’t Satanists, then how do you explain your use of human sacrifice?”

 The looks on both Ralph and Goldie’s faces told me that Anne had offended them.
 Like experienced diplomats, they both took deep breaths before speaking.
 Before answering, Goldie rolled another joint.

 After making a production of lighting it, she took a deep drag before passing it to Ralph.
 Ralph took his own deep drag and I could see by the expression in his dark eyes that Anne’s comment had not made him happy.
 This time, when he passed the joint to Anne, she also took a long toke, as did I when she handed it to me.

 As a Vietnam vet, I am far from a virgin when it comes to drugs.
-I like beer, but that doesn’t mean that I have never sampled the weed.
+I like beer, though that doesn’t mean that I've never sampled the weed.
 This weed was different.
-By my second puff I was stoned.
+By my second puff, I was stoned.
 I stifled a giggle when I observed the hurt expressions on Ralph and Goldie’s faces.

 “The Southern Death Cult doesn’t practice human sacrifice,” Ralph finally said.
 He giggled himself when he added, “Maybe a chicken or two, but nothing more.”

 At this point, Anne began laughing uncontrollably and Goldie, Ralph and I soon joined her.
-I staggered up to the refrigerator and got us more Coors.
+I staggered up to the refrigerator and retrieved the last of the Coors.

-When I returned with the beer, I asked, “If you don’t practice human sacrifices then why have a name as ominous as the Southern Death Cult?”
+When I returned with the beer, I asked, “If you don’t practice human sacrifices then why do you have a name as ominous as the Southern Death Cult?”